vraoresearch/ZF2_tutorial/AA_Sample/README.md

 Introduction
 ------------
 This tutorial example is based on the [Zend framework 2 Skeleton Application] (https://github.com/zendframework/ZendSkeletonApplication).
-It shows how to integrate Social Authentication and Authorization into the Skeleton Application to demonstrates how two community component modules can be used to extend existing ZF2 components and form the basis of a practical working application.
+It shows how to integrate Social Authentication and Authorization into the Skeleton Application to demonstrates how community component modules can be used to extend existing ZF2 components and form the basis of a practical working application.

-Components Used
+Main Components Used
 ---------------
 ### [ScnSocialAuth](https://github.com/SocalNick/ScnSocialAuth).

-Uses the HybridAuth PHP library to Enable authentication via Google, Facebook, Twitter, Yahoo!, etc for the ZfcUser ZF2 module.
+Uses the HybridAuth PHP library to Enable authentication via Google, Facebook, Twitter, Yahoo!, etc for the ZfcUser ZF-Commons module.

 ### [BjyAuthorize](https://github.com/bjyoungblood/BjyAuthorize).